subquery/subql/docs/quickstart/helloworld-hosted.md

 # Hello World (SubQuery hosted)

-The aim of this quick start is to show how you can get the default starter project running in SubQuery in a few easy steps.
+The aim of this quick start is to show how you can get the default starter project running in SubQuery Projects (our managed service) in a few easy steps.

-We will take the simple starter project and everything we've learned thus far and instead of running it locally within Docker, we'll take advantage of SubQuery's hosting infrastructure.
-In otherwords, we let SubQuery do all the heavy lifting.
+We will take the simple starter project (and everything we've learned thus far) but instead of running it locally within Docker, we'll take advantage of SubQuery's managed hosting infrastructure.
+In otherwords, we let SubQuery do all the heavy lifting running and managing production infrastructure.

 ## Learning objectives

 At the end of this quick start, you should:

 - understand the required pre-requisites
-- be able host a project in SubQuery
+- be able host a project in [SubQuery Projects](https://project.subquery.network/)
 - run a simple query to get the block height of the Polkadot mainnet using the playground
 - run a simple GET query to get the block height of the Polkadot mainnet using cURL